kulishsasha54922-cyber/Power-consumption-analysis/README.md

 ![Average total power consumption by month](assets/monthly-consumption.png)

-The daily chart shows the same pattern in more detail.
-The highest daily average appears on 25 July (98.0k), while the lowest is on 1 December (58.6k).
-There are also regular dips throughout the year, which look like a repeating weekly pattern rather than random isolated drops.
+The daily chart gives a closer look at the same pattern.
+The highest average consumption is seen on 25 July, while the lowest occurs on 1 December.

+Another thing that stands out is the regular dips throughout the year.
+They appear at similar intervals, suggesting a repeating weekly pattern rather than random changes in consumption.

 ![Daily average total power consumption](assets/daily-consumption.png)